 A useful mnemonic to remember the ejaculatory pathway of sperm is:

 E: ejaculatory duct

-Emphysematous cystitis (EC) refers to gas-forming infection of the bladder wall.
+Emphysematous cystitis refers to a gas-forming infection of the bladder wall.

 Risk factors include: